pnp/List-Formatting/view-samples/glossary-dynamicFilter-view/ReadMe.md

 ![Filtered Glossary](images/filteredGlossary.gif)

 This sample consists of two JSON files:
-[glossary-filter.json](./glossary-filter.json) Used to format the filter list.
-[glossary-view.json](./glossary-view.json) Used to format the main list.
+[glossary-filter.json](./glossary-filter.json) Used to format the filter list. lalalalal [glossary-view.json](./glossary-view.json) Used to format the main list.
 Two lists are needed to use this sample.